What Is a South Dakota Auto Dealer Bond?

-In South Dakota, auto dealers must follow specific rules in order to operate a business legally.
+Auto dealers in South Dakota must follow specific rules to operate a business legally.
 One of the criteria for meeting licensing requirements is obtaining a South Dakota auto dealer bond.
 This type of surety bond provides a safeguard to both customers who do business with the dealer and the state.

 South Dakota Auto Dealer Bond Obligee Details